 Meet Emily Warren Roebling (1843 – 1903).
 This Woman You Should Know never expected to oversee the completion of one of the greatest engineering triumphs in history, but she fearlessly rose to the challenge.
 Roebling’s father-in-law, John Roebling, conceived of and planned the Brooklyn Bridge, the largest suspension bridge in the world up to that point (main span of 1,595.5 feet).
-He designed it to connect the boroughs of Manhattan and Brooklyn by spanning New York City’s East River.
+He designed it to connect Manhattan and Brooklyn by spanning New York City’s East River.

 As the project was getting under way, John died of tetanus, leaving his son – Emily’s husband, Washington Roebling – to take over as chief engineer on the project.
 Washington, however, got decompressions sickness from descending deep under the river’s surface into the bridge’s caissons and was left partially paralyzed and bed-ridden by 1872.